sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/permissions.md

 }
 ```

-A [token that has the prerequisite scopes](../external_service/github.md#github-api-token-and-access) is required in order to list collaborators for each repository to perform a [complete sync](#complete-sync-vs-incremental-sync).
+A [token that has the prerequisite scopes](../external_service/github.md#github-api-token-and-access) and both read and write access to all relevant repositories is required in order to list collaborators for each repository to perform a [complete sync](#complete-sync-vs-incremental-sync).

 > NOTE: Both read and write access to the associated repos for permissions syncing are strongly suggested due to GitHub's token scope requirements.
 Without write permissions, sync will rely only on [user-centric sync](#background-permissions-syncing) and continue working as expected, though Sourcegraph may have out-of-date permissions more frequently.